 If your business is growing, the simplest way is to take your tax obligation from last year and make four equal payments that total slightly more than that amount.
 If you are a high-income taxpayer, make that four equal payments that total slightly more than 110%.

-Don’t worry about knowing these tax laws.
-TurboTax will ask you simple questions about you and your business and give you the tax deductions and credits you’re eligible for based on your answers.
-And if you still have questions you can connect live via one-way video to our expansive network of tax experts who are CPAs and Enrolled Agents with TurboTax Live to get your tax questions answered.
+Don’t worry about knowing tax laws or forms.
+TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for.
+If you still have questions you can connect live via one-way video to our TurboTax Live Self-Employed CPAs and Enrolled Agents with an average 15 years’ experience to get your tax questions answered.
 TurboTax Live Self-Employed CPAs and Enrolled Agents can search for industry specific tax deductions and credits you didn’t even know you were eligible for and they can also review, sign, and file your taxes.